 INTERNATIONAL ENGINEERING GLOSSARY

-* ENGOLOGY * means : Professional ‘Engineering & Technology‘.
+* ENGOLOGY * means : Professional ‘Engineering & Engineering Technology‘.

-* ENGOLOGIST * means : An Accredited ‘Graduate Engineer’ (IntGE).
+* ENGOLOGIST * means : An International Accredited ‘Graduate Engineer’ (IntGE).

-* eTECHNOLOGIST * means : An Approved ‘Engineering Technologist’.
+* eTECHNOLOGIST * means : An Accredited ‘Engineering Technologist’.

-* eTECHNICIAN * means : An Approved ‘Engineering Technician‘.
+* eTECHNICIAN * means : An Accredited ‘Engineering Technician‘.

 * Eng * : International Abbreviation for ‘Graduate Engineer’.